Who Should You Pull?

 Chain Challenge is a new part of Story Maps, where you can challenge many maps in a row.
 The Heroes and enemies appearing here are the same ones featured in the Main Story and Paralogues, but the foes have been made stronger.
 Clearing these maps for the first time will earn you rewards such as Hero Feathers and Orbs.
 Give it a shot once you have build a strong party.

-In Arena Duels, your tier will rise and fall with your score, and there are 20 tiers capable of progressing to.
-Reaching the 20th tier will allow you to earn 3,000 Hero Feathers, letting your power up your Heroes even further.
+In Arena Duels, your tier will rise and fall with your score, and there are 21 tiers capable of progressing to.
+Reaching the 21st tier will allow you to earn 3,500 Hero Feathers along with 5 Orbs and other rewards, letting your power up your Heroes even further.

 In Squad Assault, you will need to have a team build for each map.
 Since Heroes who appear in one battle cannot be used again in for the rest of the Squad Assault, the number of Heroes required to participate is equal to the number of battles times four.
 Currently, Squad Assaults only have five battles, so you will need 20 Heroes who are strong enough to take part in tough battles.
 Clearing Squad Assault nets you Orbs and precious Sacred Seals.